bnb-chain/bnb-chain.github.io/docs/learn/consensus.md

 ---
-sidebar_label: Consensus Engine
+sidebar_label: Parlia Consensus Engine
 sidebar_position: 2
 hide_table_of_contents: false
 ---

-# Consensus Engine
+# Parlia Consensus Engine

 Although Proof-of-Work (PoW) has been recognized as a practical mechanism to implement a decentralized network, it is not friendly to the environment and also requires a large size of participants to maintain the security.